 - This reduces the risk of electric shocks and failure of components that can cause harm.
-This lets you use your electric toothbrushes in bathrooms with the risk of getting electrocuted because there won’t be any loose ends that conduct electricity from the toothbrush.
+This lets you use your electric toothbrushes in bathrooms without the risk of getting electrocuted because there won’t be any loose ends that conduct electricity from the toothbrush.

 - There are concerns that electromagnetic fields can cause health issues.
-High levels of EMF are indeed a risk to your mental health but the EMF from wireless chargers is very low to pose any health risk to you or your any person.
+High levels of EMF are indeed a risk to your mental health but the EMF from wireless chargers is very low to pose any health risk to you or any person.

 - A study done by the World Health Organization (WHO) supports that low EMF emissions are safe and don’t lead to health issues.
 If there were any problems, there wouldn’t be any wireless charging tech in the first place.
 Apple and Qi would have nipped the whole operation in the bud if there were any risks at all.
-Check out our our “Is Wireless Charging Safe For iPhone” guide.
+Check out our “Is Wireless Charging Safe For iPhone” guide.

-- Besides we are all surrounded by different radiations around us, our iPhones have Wi-Fi, Bluetooth and cellular networks continuously in use and among all these, the radiation from Wireless chargers and wireless charging is the least effective for your health.
+- Besides we are all surrounded by different radiations around us, our iPhones have Wi-Fi, Bluetooth, and cellular networks continuously in use and among all these, the radiation from Wireless chargers and wireless charging is the least effective for your health.